stonepros/stone/doc/rados/operations/monitoring-osd-pg.rst

   and another OSD has temporarily assumed its duties.

 In most cases, the Up Set and the Acting Set are identical.
-When they are not, it may indicate that Ceph is migrating the PG (it's remapped), an OSD is recovering, or that there is a problem (i.e., Ceph usually echoes a "HEALTH WARN" state with a "stuck stale" message in such scenarios).
+When they are not, it may indicate that Stone is migrating the PG (it's remapped), an OSD is recovering, or that there is a problem (i.e., Stone usually echoes a "HEALTH WARN" state with a "stuck stale" message in such scenarios).

 To retrieve a list of placement groups, execute::

-	ceph pg dump
+	stone pg dump

 To view which OSDs are within the Acting Set or the Up Set for a given placement group, execute::

-	ceph pg map {pg-num}
+	stone pg map {pg-num}

 The result should tell you the osdmap epoch (eNNN), the placement group number ({pg-num}),  the OSDs in the Up Set (up[]), and the OSDs in the acting set